Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Macro Memory Storage/readme.md

 You won't see this at first, so please **refresh your page** :smiley:

-In addition to generating the storage repo for your endpoint, it will also search your endpoint for any script that do no have the Memory Functions imported and will edit each macro to provide an import.
+In addition to generating the storage repo for your endpoint, it will also search your endpoint for any script that do no have the Memory Functions imported and will edit each macro to provide an import. **NOTE**: This is disabled by default, but can be enabled in the configurations menu if wanting to apply this to all scripts.

 This search relies on your endpoint having the following string available